Saint-Twmx/cvpilot/README.md

 - First of all, the test environment of the code is based on python3.9.
 You can then install some dependencies such as pytorch with pip install -r requirements.txt.

+- Next, you can partition the model directly by running the "nnUNet_inference.py" file, and using the model we provided.

 - After installation, you can activate the training test data we prepared by using the step "python3 plan_and_preprocess.py -t 100".

 - Next you can run the training code by executing the step "python39 run training.py 3d_fullres nnUNetTrainerV2 100 all".

-- Finally, you can partition the model directly by running the "nnUNet_inference.py" file.
+- Note that you need to build the corresponding folder directories in nnUNet's format to execute the next two steps of training code.
+    -data
+    --nnUNet_processed
+    --nnUNet_raw_data_base
+    ---nnUNet_cropped_data
+    ---nnUNet_raw_data
+    ----Task100
+    --nnUNet_result

 # How to segment your dats